raspy135/Qun-synthesizer/README.md

 ### Method B. Standalone setup

 Connect Master's MIDI out to Slave's MIDI IN.
 This will not make any ground connection, it will prevent ground loop noise.
 Turn on MIDI Forwarding in System menu.
 All received MIDI signal will be forwarded to Slave device.
-This is more stable than DAW setup since it's not relying on DAW's MIDI routing, but you will lose MIDI out function to DAW.
+This is more reliable than DAW setup since it's not relying on DAW's MIDI routing, but you will lose MIDI out function to DAW.
+Also the MIDI forwarding is done by software so it will have a bit of latency to slave device.
 Please make sure you turn off MIDI forwarding when you connect MIDI OUT to DAW next time.
 Normally DAW echoes the received MIDI packet, so MIDI forwarding setting will cause MIDI message flood.

 Also because it is forwarding MIDI signal, it has a bit of latency.